fgrabowski/fgrabowski/README.md

 ---

 In april 2023 I started my internship as a DevOps Engineer at Soundoshi.
-It combines my two passions (Music & Programming) and the technology of the future (Blockchain).
+It combines my three passions (Music & Programming) and the technology of the future (Blockchain).
 Learn more about Soundoshi [here](https://soundoshi.com/).

 > In my freetime I also attend to many Technology Events.